UAlbertaALTLab/morphodict/CreeDictionary/CreeDictionary/templates/CreeDictionary/svg-sprites/README.md

 into every page.
 This way, all the icons are loaded always, and they're easy to style using CSS.

-To convert a FontAwesome icon into an SVG sprint:
+To convert a FontAwesome icon into an SVG sprite:

  * create a `<symbol>` for it in ../svg-sprites.html
  * move its `viewport=` attribute to the newly created `<symbol>`